 For Employees that are claiming exempt status, the IRS requires employees to refile a new form W4 every year (deadline is Feb 15).
 If claiming exempt from both FED and MA, the IRS form W4 will suffice.
 It will not need to be filed to the IRS or DOR.
 MA DOR requires certificate "M4" to be filed with DOR when claiming exempt from MA taxes only.

-Report HTAX103 titled RESET W-4 EXEMPT EMPLOYEES - REPORT/UPDATE REPORT has been created to identify employees in your dept that do not have an new Exemption entry for the current tax year.
+Report HTAX103 titled RESET W-4 EXEMPT EMPLOYEES - REPORT/UPDATE REPORT has been created to identify employees in your department that do not have an new Exemption entry for the current tax year.
 This report is currently accessible through Document Direct.

 All forms should be kept on file at the Dept.